Azure/SimuLand/3_simulate_detect/persistence/grantDelegatedPermissionsToApplication.md

     * Directory.ReadWrite.All
 * A Microsoft Graph access token

 In the same PowerShell session, use the application metadata from the previous steps to update its required permissions.
 Also, define the specific permissions to add to the application before granting them.
-For this document, we are adding the `Mail.ReadWrite` permission from Microsoft Graph.
+For our main example, we are adding the `Mail.ReadWrite` permission from Microsoft Graph.
 You can update this depending on the use case being worked on.

 In addition, in this section, we use the PropertyType `oauth2PermissionScopes` and ResourceAccessType `Scope` while looking for the desired permission in the properties of the Microsoft Graph application service principal.